eclipse/vorto/mapping-engine-nodejs/README.md

 ![platform key](https://github.com/eclipse/vorto/raw/master/mapping-engine-nodejs/images/specify_mapping_key.png)

 Click Create and the web editor opens allowing you to add mapping expression for the Function Blocks you added.
 You can write XPath 3.1 like notation.
-Behind the scenes the engine uses [fotonxpath](https://www.npmjs.com/package/fontoxpath) to apply XPath expressions on the DOM created using the device json.
-To add functionality that may not be possible using xpath alone, you can also use/create custom JavaScript functions (courtesy fotonxpath) .
+Behind the scenes the engine uses [fontoxpath](https://www.npmjs.com/package/fontoxpath) to apply XPath expressions on the DOM created using the device json.
+To add functionality that may not be possible using xpath alone, you can also use/create custom JavaScript functions (courtesy fontoxpath) .
 Once you have written your xpath expressions, press Save.

 ![xpath](https://github.com/eclipse/vorto/raw/master/mapping-engine-nodejs/images/xpath.png)